Best turntables 2024: top 9 record players tested by our expert reviewers

 (Image credit: What Hi-Fi?)

-What Hi-Fi?'s experience in reviewing turntables (also called record players) and all things vinyl spans nearly 50 years, so we have the knowledge and expertise to help guide you towards the record player that works best for you.
+What Hi-Fi? has been testing and reviewing turntables (also called record players) and all things vinyl for nearly 50 years, so we have the knowledge and expertise to help guide you towards the record player that works best for you.
 This definitive round-up of the best turntables covers all types and budgets and can be enjoyed regardless of whether you're a complete vinyl newbie or a long-standing fan.

 Recent updates